Report Builder Overview

 Buzz also includes standard dashboards which offer a summary of activity across your account.

-Dashboards are visible in the Buzz UI via the ‘Dashboard’ header dropdown (previously available via the Reporting dropdown).
-All customers will have a "Performance Dashboard" to start.
+Dashboards are visible in the Buzz UI via the ‘Dashboard’ header dropdown.
+All users have a "Performance Dashboard" to start.

 Creating a Dashboard